Home

 Q. Do you accept credit cards or checks?

-A. Our ticket booth does not accept checks or credit cards at this time; however there is usually an ATM in the facility and we can make arrangements for you to use it.
-Many vendors in the show will accept cards for purchases made at their booths, however.
+A. NEW this year we WILL be accepting credit/debit cards at the ticket window.
+We do not accept checks; however there is an ATM in the hotel lobby if you need cash.
+Many vendors in the show will accept cards for purchases made at their booths.

 Q. How do I become a show sponsor, vendor, or exhibitor?